pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/aws-quickstart.md

 ## **4. Connect to an existing cluster**

-Run this command to get the credential for the cluster **pinot-quickstart** that you just created:
+Run the following command to get the credential for the cluster **pinot-quickstart** that you just created:

 ```
 EKS_CLUSTER_NAME=pinot-quickstart
 aws eks update-kubeconfig --name ${EKS_CLUSTER_NAME}
 ```

-To verify the connection, run:
+To verify the connection, run the following:

 ```
 kubectl get nodes
 ```

-## 5. Pinot Quickstart
+## 5. Pinot quickstart

-Follow this [Kubernetes QuickStart](../kubernetes-quickstart.md) to deploy your Pinot Demo.
+Follow this [Kubernetes quickstart](../kubernetes-quickstart.md) to deploy your Pinot demo.

 ## 6. Delete a Kubernetes Cluster